jafaryor/algorithms-and-data-structures/src/data-structures/graph/readme.md

 Why do we require that `w_ii = 0` for all `1 ≤ i ≤ n`?

 This is consistent with the fact that the shortest path from a vertex to itself is the empty path of weight 0.
-If there were another path of weight less than 00 then it must be a negative-weight cycle, since it starts and ends at `v_i`.
+If there were another path of weight less than 0 then it must be a negative-weight cycle, since it starts and ends at `v_i`.

 ### Transitive closure of a graph
 Given a directed graph, find out if a vertex `j` is reachable from another vertex `i` for all vertex pairs `(i, j)` in the given graph.
 Here reachable mean that there is a path from vertex `i` to `j`.
-The reach-ability matrix is called the transitive closure of a graph.
+The reachability matrix is called the transitive closure of a graph.

 ![transitive-closure](./images/transitive-closure.png)